-• In a multidimensional study, Chiesa, Houot, Vergallo et al studied the relationships between the different brain networks of functional connectivity and the molecular metabolic pathways in the hypothesis that some of these networks could be more vulnerable to the effect of pathogenic molecules, allowing to understand the natural history of the disease.
-These molecular pathways were identified by the plasma concentration of the following biomarkers:

-total Tau protein, A $\beta$ peptide 1-42, 1-40 and the ratio $\beta$ 1-42 to $\beta$ 1-40 as well as the concentration of BACE 1, YKL-40, and NFL.
+In a multidimensional study, Chiesa, Houot, Vergallo et al28 studied the relationships between the different brain networks of functional connectivity and the molecular metabolic pathways in the hypothesis that some of these networks could be more vulnerable to the effect of pathogenic molecules, allowing to understand the natural history of the disease.
+These molecular pathways were identified by the plasma concentration of the following biomarkers: total Tau protein, Aβ peptide 1-42, 1-40 and the ratio β1-42 to β1-40 as well as the concentration of BACE 1, YKL-40, and NFL.
 The five plasma biomarkers were associated with several functional connectivity networks, in particular, that of salience, language, visuospatial processing and the 'default mode' network which were the most involved.

 - The same 5 biomarkers in the CSF distributed a population including AD, MCI, SCD and healthy controls in 5 clusters, non-reflecting the phenotype.
 One was "neuroinflammatory", another was "neurodegenerative".
-This approach, with no a priori hypothesis supports the idea of the heterogeneity of the pathophysiology of dementia. - In the hypothesis that the cholinergic nuclei of the basal telencephalon play a role in cortical neurodegeneration Cavedo, Lista, Houot et al, reported a positive correlation between plasma levels of Total Tau protein and NFL and basal Forebrain atrophy. - The performance of the Aβ 40 to Aβ 42 ratio in plasma as a predictor of the presence of amyloid lesions in PET Scan has been investigated and shows that this ratio can be a reliable predictor in 81% of cases.
+This approach, with no a priori hypothesis supports the idea of the heterogeneity of the pathophysiology of dementia32. - In the hypothesis that the cholinergic nuclei of the basal telencephalon play a role in cortical neurodegeneration Cavedo, Lista, Houot et al,33 reported a positive correlation between plasma levels of Total Tau protein and NFL and basal Forebrain atrophy. - The performance of the Aβ 40 to Aβ 42 ratio in plasma as a predictor of the presence of amyloid lesions in PET Scan has been investigated and shows that this ratio can be a reliable predictor in 81% of cases.
 Performance is not influenced by APOE 4 status, gender or age.
-This result is very important because it shows that the plasma dosage of Aβ 40/42 can be a predictor of cerebral amyloidosis.
-This paves the way to pre-screening in subjects at risk or complaining of their memory. - Plasma BACE1 (or plasma β-secretase concentration) correlates with amyloid load with some differences according to sex.
+This result is very important because it shows that the plasma dosage of Aβ 40/42 can be a predictor of cerebral amyloidosis.^{38,39} This paves the way to pre-screening in subjects at risk or complaining of their memory.

-- CSF $\alpha$ -synuclein is elevated and correlated with amyloid load (on Flobetapir PET-scan) and with CSF ttau and p-tau181. - The Aptamarker platform for the plasma prediction of the presence of β amyloid deposits in the brain has been tested.
+- Plasma BACE1 (or plasma β -secretase concentration) correlates with amyloid load with some differences according to sex.^{41,42} - CSF α -synuclein is elevated and correlated with amyloid load (on Flobetapir PET-scan) and with CSF t-tau and p-tau181.30 - The Aptamarker platform for the plasma prediction of the presence of β amyloid deposits in the brain has been tested.
 The results on the subjects of the INSIGHT study show a sensitivity of 85%, a specificity of 75% and an accuracy of 80%.
-These results are encouraging and show that it is possible, thanks to the study of very well-defined populations, to validate blood biomarkers which will make it possible, in the future, to identify subjects at high risk of developing Alzheimer's disease. - DYRK1A (32): as demonstrated in mice could reflect a neuroprotective mechanism and that a low plasma level could indicate high brain amyloid load. - MirNAs, some of them having a different expression according to sex, correlated with FDG-PET and Florbetapit PET.

-A preliminary report on multiomics analysis of the baseline data on part of the INSIGHT-preAD population has been published.
+These results are encouraging and show that it is possible, thanks to the study of very well-defined populations, to validate blood biomarkers which will make it possible, in the future, to identify subjects at high risk of developing Alzheimer's disease36. - DYRK1A (32): as demonstrated in mice could reflect a neuroprotective mechanism and that a low plasma level could indicate high brain amyloid load40. - MirNAs, some of them having a different expression according to sex, correlated with FDG-PET and Florbetapit PET43. - A preliminary report on multiomics analysis of the baseline data on part of the INSIGHT-preAD population has been published31.
 The results were promising.
-Analysis on the whole population and adding longitudinal data is ongoing.
+Analysis on the whole population and adding longitudinal data is ongoing. - Finally a polygenic risk score is proposed that would allow prediction of risk of developing amyloid deposition, independently of APOE status.51 Such a polygenic risk score, combined with environmental risk factors would allow stratification of patients for monitoring and possible early intervention on AD risk.